 Resetting Chrome, among other things, turns off extensions.
 If you need to use extensions, you’ll need to turn them back on again.
 However, before you do, it’s a good idea to go through them and check that you intended to download them.
 If you find any that you didn’t intentionally download or that you no longer need, you should delete them.

-How to remove extensions or turn them on again
+3. Remove extensions or turn them on again

 - In Chrome, click on the More button again.